 Lessons just for me: This type of instruction refers to assignments that are a part of a student's ILP.
-The ILP is created for the student (either manually by a teacher or staff member or automatically, depending on the assessment being used).
+The ILP is created automatically for the student based on their assessment results (the Classworks Universal Screener or a third-party assessment partner).
 Teachers can monitor and/or customize the ILP through the Individualized Learning tab.

 Created Instruction: These are custom assignments you can create and save.
 Often, teachers will create assignments to support a lesson they are covering in the classroom.
 These can be assigned in addition to a student's ILP work.
 This allows the user to create and tailor assignments to focus on a particular standard or skill.
 Creating custom assignments gives the user the ability to organize units in a specific order, align to a pacing guide, target skills on multiple or single grade levels, or refine by the instructional application.